ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 "Bucket" = folder.

-S3 is a universal namespace, i.e. names must be globally unique.
+:bulb: S3 is a universal namespace, i.e. names must be globally unique.

 **"Objects" consist of:**